facebookresearch/encodec/README.md

 ## 🤗 Transformers

-Encodec has been added to Transformers.
+Encodec has now been added to Transformers.
 For more information, please refer to [Transformers' Encodec docs](https://huggingface.co/docs/transformers/main/en/model_doc/encodec).

 You can find both the [24KHz](https://huggingface.co/facebook/encodec_24khz) and [48KHz](https://huggingface.co/facebook/encodec_48khz) checkpoints on the 🤗 Hub.

-Using 🤗 Transformers, you can use Encodec at scale along with all the other supported model and datasets. ⚡️ Alternatively you can also directly use the encodec package, as detailed in the Usage section.
+Using 🤗 Transformers, you can leverage Encodec at scale along with all the other supported models and datasets. ⚡️ Alternatively you can also directly use the encodec package, as detailed in the Usage section.

-Set up your development environment!
+To use first you'd need to set up your development environment!
 ```
 pip install -U datasets
 pip install git+https://github.com/huggingface/transformers.git@main
 ```

-Embed your datasets at scale!
+Then, start embedding your audio datasets at scale!
 ```python
 from datasets import load_dataset, Audio
 from transformers import EncodecModel, AutoProcessor